Your feedback helps us to improve our website.

 Where did the spill come from?

-The source of the spillage from Anochrome Ltd has been stopped.
+The source of the spillage from Anochrome Ltd has been stopped and the surface drain discharging to the Canal is being thoroughly cleaned to ensure no residue of the pollution remains.
 The Environment Agency is leading an urgent investigation into how this pollution incident occurred.

 Will the company concerned be prosecuted?